The Thin Blue Line (1988 film): Awards

 Since the film was marketed as "nonfiction" rather than as a documentary, it was disqualified from being considered in the documentary category for an Academy Award.

-Legacy

 In a 2008 retrospective of documentaries, Variety credited the film as "the most political work of cinema in the last 20 years".
 The film has had a considerable influence on later television and documentary film, often credited with pioneering the style of modern crime-scene reenactments.
 In 2001, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 Current TV placed the film 2nd on their list of 50 Documentaries to See Before You Die in 2011.
 In a 2014 Sight and Sound poll, film critics voted The Thin Blue Line the fifth best documentary film of all time.

+In popular culture

 The film was parodied in Season 1 of Documentary Now! as "The Eye Doesn't Lie".